Jotunn/kbnhud/.github/README.md

 Special Thanks
 -------

-Thanks to: Chippy (for creating KNHUD), Quartz (for spending months helping me get the hang of this), Garm3n, Sinders, rays [GO WATCH HIS TWITCH STREAM](http://www.twitch.tv/raysfire), OMP, Hypnotize, and the HUDS.TF Discord crew for many many HUD elements and developement help.
+Thanks to: Chippy (for creating KNHUD), Quartz (for spending months helping me get the hang of this), Sinders (for putting up with my annoying self for years upon years), Garm3n, [raysfire](http://www.twitch.tv/raysfire "GO WATCH HIS TWITCH STREAM"), OMP, [Hypnotize](https://github.com/Hypnootize), and the [HUDS.TF Discord server](http://discord.huds.tf/ "HUDS.TF Discord link") crew for many many HUD elements and developement help.
 Major shoutout to Sunflower for giving me some great ideas during development, along with many others who helped me in closed testing of v5.

 Thanks to [Clovervidia](https://steamcommunity.com/sharedfiles/filedetails/?id=167785751) for the closed captions.